duncanlew/frontend-nanodegree-arcade-game/README.md

 The goal of the project is to create a web-based arcade game using Javascript.
 In order to run the game, download or close the repository and then open index.html in your preferred browser.

+A character and enemies appear on the board.
+In order to win, the character has to move all the way up to the water block without touching the enemies that are moving across the board.
+The character can be moved with the arrow keys.